sid140/whatbot/README.md

 Please refrain from editing the source code of the Whatsapp bot unless you have a clear understanding of Python programming and the bot's functionality.
 Modifying the source code without proper knowledge may result in unexpected behavior or errors.

 ## Support
-If you encounter any issues or have any questions regarding the Whatsapp bot, please feel free to reach out to the bot's developer at [email address] or [phone number].
+If you encounter any issues or have any questions regarding Whatbot, please leave a comment

-Thank you for using the Whatsapp bot!
+Thank you for using the Whatbot!
 Enjoy your automated messaging experience.